Corezy/YAT-Zero/README.md

 With all the excellent triple-belted z-gantry ant farm printers available, I couldn't decide which one I wanted to use on my V0 because each had features I wanted, but none had all, so I set out to model yet another tri-zero build. thus the name YAT-Zero (YAT0).

 **Features adapted from other builds:**
-* Single rear Z extrusion linear rail and stepper mount
+* Single rear Z extrusion & linear rail
-* Dual front Z linear rails & stepper mounts
 * KGLM bearings for bed
 * Extrusionless X-gantry
 * Wagos bed mount
-* AntHead tool head
+* Modified AntHead tool head specific for the modified Papilio Lite extruder
-* Papilio Lite Extruder
+* Modified Papilio Lite Extruder integrated into the modified AntHead tool head
 * V0.2 styled skirt

 This build contains a mix of parts from many different printers and some custom or remixed parts.
 Please see the long list of parts that either used 1:1, were repurposed, or were remixed.
 Thank you to all who created the originals.